smartdevicelink/sdl_evolution/proposals/0173-Read-Generic-Network-Signal-data.md

 * APIs would need a new Request/Response API to act as the Generic Request Response for _GetVehicleData/SubscribeVehicleData/UnsubscribeVehicleData_

-* SDL_Server project needs updates as defined above
+* SDL_Server project needs updates as defined above.

 ## Alternatives considered
 * Instead of using JSON to define vehicle data items schema, SDL can use either of following: